iButcat/Full-Stack-Django-React-Blog-Template/README.md

 <h1>Credits</h1>

 The design is not from me.
-I simply implemented the template bellow with React and Django.
+I simply implemented this <a href="https://github.com/StartBootstrap/startbootstrap-clean-blog">Template</a> with React and Django.
-<a href="https://github.com/StartBootstrap/startbootstrap-clean-blog">Template used</a>